AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-59786-graphql-returns-an-error-when-fetching-a-quote-id-for-an-expired.quote.md

 ---
-title: "ACSD-59786: GraphQL returns an error when fetching a quote ID for an expired quote"
+title: "ACSD-59786: GraphQL returns an error when fetching a `quote_id` for an expired quote"
-description: Apply the ACSD-59786 patch to fix the Adobe Commerce issue where the GraphQL returns an error when fetching a quote ID for an expired quote.
+description: Apply the ACSD-59786 patch to fix the Adobe Commerce issue where a GraphQL query returns an error when fetching a `quote_id` for an expired quote.
 feature: GraphQL, Quotes, Companies
 role: Admin, Developer
 ---
-# ACSD-59786: GraphQL returns an error when fetching a quote ID for an expired quote
+# ACSD-59786: GraphQL returns an error when fetching a `quote_id` for an expired quote

-The ACSD-59786 patch fixes the issue where the GraphQL returns an error when fetching a quote ID for an expired quote.
+The ACSD-59786 patch fixes the issue where a GraphQL query returns an error when fetching a `quote_id` for an expired quote.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.51 is installed.
 The patch ID is ACSD-59786.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions